Micket/pycourse/lecture1.md

   * Learn the [keyboard shortcuts](http://blog.jetbrains.com/pycharm/files/2010/07/PyCharm_Reference_Card.pdf)!

       * Ctrl + Mouse click for code navigation
+      * Ctrl + Shift + arrow to move lines around
+      * Many other useful things

   * You are free to use any IDE you want, but PyCharm is the best tool you will have access to during the exam.
-Learn it!